lastcoolnameleft/azure-node-docker-paas/readme.md

 If you have the git credential manager installed, authentication should should automatically pop up, so login with your VSTS account details.
 If you have trouble and you get username/password prompt at the command line, you have the option of manually creating git credentials by going into *VSTS --> Code --> Generate Git credentials*

+You can validate this has worked by looking to the 'Code' section on the main VSTS menu.

 ## 4. Deploy resources to Azure
 Switching from VSTS to Azure for a moment, we'll set about creating the cloud resources we need to support our application and release pipeline.
 We'll do this by deploying a template, also called an ARM (Azure Resource Manager) template.
 This template is a json file that describes all the resources to be built, and any input parameters we want to supply.
 This template has been created for you and will deploy into Azure: